-As part of the above, we identified the relevant methods, assumptions and sources of data, and assessed, whether such methods, assumptions, data and their application are appropriate in the context of said requirements.
+- Updating our understanding of the Group's fair value measurement methods and assessing their compliance with the requirements of relevant financial reporting standards.
+As part of the above, we identified the relevant methods, models, assumptions and sources of data, and assessed, whether such methods, models, assumptions, data and their application are appropriate in the context of said requirements; - Independently assessing the Group's assignment of financial instruments into fair value hierarchy levels, considering underlying market activity, including volume traded and number of executable quotes, and assessment of bid-ask spread of those quotes; - Testing the Group's market-based (level 1 in the fair value hierarchy of the financial reporting standards) valuations of financial instruments by tracing those amounts to independently sourced publicly available quoted prices;

-- Independently assessing the Group's assignment of financial instruments into fair value hierarchy levels, considering underlying market activity, including volume traded and number of executable quotes, and assessment of bid-ask spread of those quotes; - Testing the Group's market-based valuations of financial instruments by comparing these amounts to independently sourced publicly available quoted prices; - On a sample of valuations based on inputs other than quoted prices, performing an independent estimate of the fair value of the said financial instruments outstanding as at 31 December 2020, using market observable inputs derived from external market providers, and comparing our estimate to the carrying amount in the Group's consolidated financial statements; and - Evaluating the overall reasonableness of the Group's valuations by examining gains and losses on disposals and other events and transactions which could provide corroborating evidence about the accuracy of the past valuations. - Assessing the appropriateness of the fair value - related disclosures in the consolidated financial statements, including the disclosures in respect of the methods and inputs used in the Group's determination of the fair values, in light of the requirements of applicable financial reporting framework.
+- On a sample of valuations based on inputs other than quoted prices (level 2 and level 3 valuations), performing an independent estimate of the fair value of the said financial instruments, using market observable inputs (risk-free rates and risk premium) derived from external market providers, and comparing our estimate to the carrying amount in the Group's financial statements; and - Evaluating the overall reasonableness of the Group's valuations by examining gains and losses on disposals and other events and transactions which could provide corroborating evidence about the accuracy of the past valuations. - Assessing the appropriateness of the fair value - related disclosures in the consolidated financial statements, including the disclosures in respect of the methods and inputs used in the Group's determination of the fair values, in light of the requirements of applicable financial reporting framework.

-Responsibilities of the Management Board and Those Charged with Governance for the Consolidated Financial Statements
+Responsibilities of the Statutory Body and Those Charged with Governance for the Consolidated Financial Statements

-The Management Board is responsible for the preparation of the consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as the Management Board determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.
+The statutory body is responsible for the preparation of consolidated financial statements that give a true and fair view in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as the statutory body determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the consolidated financial statements, the Management Board is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Management Board either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, the statutory body is responsible for assessing the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the statutory body either intends to liquidate the Group or to cease operations, or has no realistic alternative but to do so.